Boys’ soccer: Waynflete star excels after injury sidelined him for over two years

 While playing in a 2019 holiday festival tournament in his second year with the Union, Culley suffered a double avulsion fracture of his left hamstring.
 Avulsion means the muscle Tendon Tears completely away from the bone.
 In Culley’s case, fragments of bone also fractured from his pelvis.

 In early 2020, he was cut from the Union program.
-After eight months of rest, physical therapy and numerous doctor’s visits, the pain still wasn’t subsiding.
+After eight months of rest, physical therapy and numerous doctor visits, the pain still wasn’t subsiding.
 Then he had surgery.

 “A pretty significant surgery, and that set me back another year,” Culley said.
 “There were days when I felt like I just wasn’t making any progress.
 I’ve been out so long.
 There were days when I worried, especially because I love the sport so much.